-Cross Enrollment students may take one class per term at CSUSB Palm Desert Campus if they meet all of the following requirements:
+Cross Enrollment students may take one class per term at the CSUSB Palm Desert Campus if they meet all of the following requirements:

 - Are a current student at College of the Desert, Copper Mountain College, Palo Verde College or Mt.
 San Jacinto College;